matloff/fasteR/README.md

 A better approach is to use 'while' loops, covered later in this tutorial.

+> <span style="color:red">Tip:</span>
+> There is a school of thought among some R enthusiasts that one
+> should avoid writing loops, using something called *functional
+> programming*.
+We will cover this in Lesson 28, but I do not recommend
+> it for R beginners.
+As the name implies, functional programming uses
+> functions, and it takes a while for most R beginners to master writing
+> functions.
+It makes no sense to force beginners to use functional
+> programming before they really can write function code well.
+I
+> myself, with my several decades as a coder, write some code with loops
+> and some with functional programming.
+Write in whatever style you
+> feel comfortable with, rather than being a "slave to fashion."

 ## <a name="ftnbl"> </a> Lesson 18:  Functions with Blocks